 While it may seem like listing agents are doing sellers a favor by agreeing with unreasonable demands instead of being upfront, it isn’t fulfilling their fiduciary responsibility to act in the sellers’ best interest.
 Unfortunately, sellers are unaware of the impact their decisions and demands may have until it is far too late.

 While not always pleasant, it is much less of an emotional roller coaster to have realistic expectations from the start and enter into an agreement with your eyes wide open.
 We have gathered the most common experiences of home sellers to help you avoid their mistakes.
-Read on as we discuss three of the shady things some Southern California listing agents do to get homeowners to sign a listing agreement.
+Read on as we discuss three of the shady things some Greater Los Angeles listing agents do to get homeowners to sign a listing agreement.

 Agree With Emotionally Valued Sales Price